bcgov/quickstart-openshift/README.md

 This project is in active development.
 Please visit our [issues](https://github.com/bcgov/greenfield-template/issues) page to view or request features.

+### Deployments

+Out of the box sandboxed, pull request-based development deployments allowing for multiple developers to work on and see their features at once.

+Deployment to production is gatekept using GitHub environments, requiring sign off from code maintainers.

+Deployment to test, staging or pre-prod (pick a name!) is currently planned to be transitory, allowing access to gatekept data, but only stopping before production deployment if a failure occurs.  (work in progress)

+### Testing

+Unit tests are run in jest, but other test frameworks can always be installed.
+SonarCube should be configured to pick up sarif files and provide coverage reports.

+### Code Quality

+Code quality and coverage reporting are performed by:

+* SonarCloud
+* CodeQL

+### Security Scanning

+Dependency, container and vulnerability scanning is performed by:

+* Trivy
+* Snyk
+* OWASP ZAP

+### Dependency patching

+Dependency patching is performed by:

+* Snyk

 ## Pull Request Opened/Modified